bibanon/android-development-codex/Devices/Other-Devices/TI-Nspire.md

 ### Ndless

 {{Note|Your calculator must be at firmware version 3.1 or less to install Ndless 3.1.
-No method has been discovered to install ndless on 3.2.}}
+Ndless on 3.2 will require you to downgrade your firmware.}}

 * [[Nspire Ndless]] - Ndless enables allows custom apps to be run on the TI-Nspire using traditional programming languages, like any decent computer.
 * [[Nspire Ndless SDK]] - Ndless also provides a nice SDK for developers to work in, packing a nice emulator to boot.